CosmicMind/Graph/README.md

 		// add the user as the Subject of the Action action.addSubject(user)

-		// lets create a User Entity that will be used throughout the app. var button: GKEntity? = graph.search(Entity: "Button", ).last if nil == user {
+		// lets create a User Entity that will be used throughout the app. var button: GKEntity? = graph.search(Entity: "ToolbarButton").last
+		if nil == button {
 			button = GKEntity(type: "ToolbarButton")

-			// this saves the user to the Graph graph.save() { (success: Bool, error: NSError?) in }
 		}

-		action.addObject()
+		// add the button as the Object in the Action structure action.addObject(button)

+		// save everything to the Graph
 		graph.save() { (success: Bool, error: NSError? ) in }
 	}
 }

 ```
 Like before we setup a Graph instance that is localized to that Views scope, no Singletons.
 When the Add Button is clicked, we construct an Action instance.

 #License
 [AGPLv3](http://choosealicense.com/licenses/agpl-3.0/)